 Winter in Lapland – proper winter – lasts from late November to early April.
 This makes it a great location for atmospheric Christmas scenery for seasonal TV specials or commercials, as well as blue-sky ski holidays.
 The majority of Lapland is above the Arctic Circle.
 Although snow cover fluctuates in the south of Finland, it would be a very strange Christmas that wasn’t white up here in the far north.

 On average, permanent snow cover in the far north arrives as early as late October and lasts until late May.
 That’s an average of 170 to 200 days.
-Snow cover in the northernmost areas of Kilpisjärvi and Ivalo gathers to a maximum depth of around 80 centimetres.
+Snow cover in the northernmost areas of Kilpisjärvi and Ivalo gathers to a maximum depth of around 80 centimeters.
 Temperatures are difficult to predict precisely and vary between high and low ground.
-And they often differ greatly over distances of even a few kilometres.
+And they often differ greatly over distances of even a few kilometers.
 But visitors can expect sub-zero conditions frequently plunging to minus 10-15 Centigrade and even as low as -30.
 In Rovaniemi, snow usually arrives in late November and stays until mid-April or later.
 Temperatures are usually coldest in February, dropping to -20 or even -30.

 Snow varies from wet and slushy to fine and powdery.
 Whatever the variety, the locals are uniquely and supremely equipped to deal with it.
 Roads are cleared regularly and kept open.
 Finnish airports, such as those serving Rovaniemi on the Arctic Circle and Kittilä and Ivalo much further north, are unsurpassed in terms of their ‘snow how’.
 State-of-the-art de-icing and snow-clearing equipment mean that airports here never close.